1974 (17 Commemoratives, 1 SS, 2 Definitives and 2 SERVICE overprints)

 Designer: Ahmed F. Karim

-Insert: White card stock, printed in blue.
-Insert has the release date as 17-9-74.
+Insert: White card stock, printed in blue; the insert lists the release date as 17-9-74.

-Red printing shifted downward.
-Noticeable at the bottom and on the band around the UN building in the center of the stamp.
+The red printing is shifted downward, most noticeable along the bottom of the design and on the band encircling the UN building at the center of the stamp.

-Genrally missing from the set of four stamps for the Universal Postal Union (UPU) Centenary is the 25p value.
-This value is the most expensive of the group.
-The reason most collectors do not have this value was that Mr. Mondal, the Indian dealer who faked many covers during the War of Liberation, came to Bangladesh and purchased as many of the imperforate stamps as he could.
-He then sold the three values and withheld the one value.
-Later he offered the one value at a very high price and collectors could not complete the set.
-In terms of the number of stamps of this value, it is probably equal to the others, but the price has made it impossible for most collector to purchase it.
-This set was issued on October 9, 1974.
-Always collect imperf. stamps in margin singles, or in pairs to make certain they are not single stamps cut from the souvenir sheet.
+Generally missing from the set of four stamps issued for the Universal Postal Union (UPU) Centenary is the 25p value, which is the most expensive of the group.
+The reason most collectors do not have this value is that Mr. Mondal, an Indian dealer who faked many covers during the War of Liberation, came to Bangladesh and purchased as many of the imperforate stamps as he could.
+He then sold the three other values but withheld the 25p.
+Later, he offered this single value at a very high price, making it difficult for most collectors to complete the set.
+In terms of the total number of stamps printed, the 25p value is probably equal to the others, but its high price has kept it out of reach for most collectors.
+This set was issued on 9 October 1974.
+Collectors are advised to acquire imperforate stamps as margin singles or in pairs to ensure they are not single stamps cut from the souvenir sheet.

-b. shade variety – yellow at bottom is is a darker yellow
+• b. shade variety – yellow at bottom appears darker

-b. shade variety – yellow at bottom is is a darker yellow
+• b. shade variety – yellow at bottom appears darker

 CCMs: Yes